How to Save Money When Building a Mobile App: 5 Major Cost-Saving Tips

 You do not need to make the next Facebook.
 In fact, if you try to, your customers probably won’t even care because they’ve already got the actual Facebook.
 It’s of far greater value to focus on the one specific aspect of your business customers would want.
 Think about where mobile is needed – something your customers couldn’t get otherwise.
 For example, a restaurant doesn’t have to try to be the new Foursquare Maybe offer in-house deals and mobile ordering but skip out on check-ins and social integration.

 In addition, the cleaner and more simple your UI is, the more likely customers are going to adopt your platform.
 Users will be turned off by too many features and a cluttered homepage.
-Adding those things are unnecessary expenses.
+Adding those things is unnecessary expenses.

 Responsive Design is Key